-- Response to Embedded Systems stand-up routine. - Confusion \rightarrow fear \rightarrow nervous laughter \rightarrow relief. - Hardware vs. software programming. - APB - How to interface with a bus. - Need to understand how to do this with a shared bus. - Don't need tristate buffers for SmartFusion board. - Review handwritten notes and lecture video if still fuzzy. - Several other topics: volatile, function pointers, weak references. - Use the source.
+- Response to Embedded Systems stand-up routine. - Confusion → fear → nervous laughter → relief.
+Hardware vs. software programming. - APB - How to interface with a bus. - Need to understand how to do this with a shared bus. - Don't need tristate buffers for SmartFusion board. - Review handwritten notes and lecture video if still - fuzzy.Several other topics: volatile, function pointers, weak - Several other topics: volatile, function pointers, weak references. - Use the source.